TrainWeb.org Facebook Page

 Black Hills Central Railroad flat car with logs display.

 Black Hills Central Railroad scenes.
-Now we will watch the 110 as it comes out of the engine house area to be in postion to pull our train this morning.
+The three of us watched 110 emerge from the engine house area to be in postion for the day.

-A Black Hills Central Railroad scene on a beautiful morning in the Black Hills.
+A Black Hills Central Railroad scene on a beautiful morning.

 Black Hills Central Railroad coach "Keystone".